karmette/agent-kitchen/README.md

 Agent Kitchen evolves the best AI agent for any social interaction by running natural selection inside [OASIS](https://github.com/camel-ai/oasis) social simulations.
 Describe the agent you want — "best negotiator", "best teacher", "best marketer" — and the system breeds a population of competing agents across diverse scenarios until the fittest prompt emerges.

-No manual prompt writing.
-No guesswork.
-Just evolution.

 ---

 ## How It Works